Twitter changes stoke Russian, Chinese propaganda surge

 The about-face from the platform is the latest development since billionaire Elon Musk purchased Twitter last year.
 Since then, he’s ushered in a confusing new verification system and laid off much of the company’s staff, including those dedicated to fighting misinformation, allowed back neo-Nazis and others formerly suspended from the site, and ended the site’s policy prohibiting dangerous COVID-19 misinformation.
 Hate speech and disinformation have thrived.

-Before the most recent change, Twitter affixed labels reading “Russian state-affiliated media” to let users know the origin of the content.
+Before the most recent change, Twitter affixed labels reading “Russia state-affiliated media” to let users know the origin of the content.
 It also throttled back the Kremlin’s online engagement by making the accounts ineligible for automatic promotion or recommendation — something it regularly does for ordinary accounts as a way to help them reach bigger audiences.

 The labels quietly disappeared after National Public Radio and other outlets protested Musk’s plans to label their outlets as state affiliated media too.
 NPR then announced it would no longer use Twitter, saying the label was misleading, given NPR’s editorial independence, and would would damage its credibility.